Sketch and Other Image Assets

 Haiku doesn't yet provide its own drawing tools.
 Though we plan to add some in the future, this was an intentional decision.
 Designers told us resoundingly that they don't want yet another drawing tool, so we simply integrated with existing ones.
-Think of it this way: draw in Sketch, bring to life in Haiku.
+Think of it this way: draw in your favorite drawing tool, bring to life in Haiku.

-Let's start by covering how to get your Sketch design into Haiku:
+Let's first cover how to get your Sketch design into Haiku:

 HOW TO LINK A SKETCH FILE

 The first step to bringing your Sketch design to life is to import it.

 To do so, simply click "IMPORT" at the top of the library panel.

 Behind the scenes, we convert all your Sketch design's artboards, pages, and slices into individual assets that may be independently composed and animated on stage.

 To get an asset on stage, just drag and drop it!

 This one's self-explanatory: to get an item from the Library to the Stage, simply drag and drop.
 The new element will show up on the stage where you drop it, and a new row will show up in the Timeline representing the new element.